gabriel-jm/lithen-fns/docs/css.md

-# Lithen Tag Functions - css
+# Lithen Functions - css

 `css` is a tag function that minifies a provided css string.
 It also can be used to create "scoped" styles.